adrienjoly/npm-pdfreader/README.md

 Supports tabular data with automatic column detection, and rule-based parsing.

+Dependencies: it is based on [pdf2json](https://www.npmjs.com/package/pdf2json), which itself relies on Mozilla's [pdf.js](https://github.com/mozilla/pdf.js/).

-This module is meant to be run using Node.js only. **It does not work from a web browser.**
+ℹ️ This module is meant to be run using Node.js only. **It does not work from a web browser.**

 ## Installation, tests and CLI usage